SamuelTegsten/RISC-V-Assembly/README.md

 - Contains all the software for the RISC-V MCU :electric_plug:

 ### Projects
-- Divided into 6 labs with 2 tasks in each
+- Divided into 6 labs with 2 tasks in each :bulb:

 ### RISCV/ASSEMBLY SOFTWARE 💻
 - Contains the drive-rutines for download &amp; init :mag: